jaycujoh/atlas-bot/README.md

    ```
 ---

+## 🚀 Hosted Version (No AI)

+For users who prefer a ready-to-use solution without AI functionality, a **hosted version** of ATLAS is available.
+This version focuses on replay parsing and build order extraction.

+### **Features**:
+- **Replay Upload**: Upload a replay file, and the bot will automatically process it.
+- **Build Order Table**: The bot will post a formatted build order table showing time, supply, and units/buildings created.
+- **No AI Analysis**: This version does not include AI-generated insights or recommendations.

+### **How to Use**:
+1. Invite the bot to your server using [this link](insert-invite-link-here).
+2. Upload a replay file to the designated channel.
+3. The bot will post the build order table.

+---

 ## 💰 Donations

 If you find ATLAS helpful, consider supporting its development!
 Your donations help keep the bot running.